Everything You Need to Know About Wyoming Corporations:

 Sign up for a free account and use our online tools to start your Wyoming corporation today.
 Includes Wyoming incorporation and maintenance walkthrough and company document creation.
 All for free—just pay state fees.

 Skip the state fees!
 Get a Wyoming corporation and the best of our services today.
-Includes EIN, hassle-free maintenance, business address & mail forwarding, Privacy by Default®, local Corporate Guide® service, and everything you need to operate at full capacity.
+Includes EIN, business address & mail forwarding, hassle-free maintenance, Privacy by Default®, local Corporate Guides®, and everything you need to operate at full capacity.

 Pay in Full

 Get Wyoming corporation, business address & free mail forwarding, free 60-day Phone Service trial, Privacy by Default®, lifetime support from local Corporate Guides® and a year of registered agent service.

 To start a corporation in Wyoming, you’ll need to do three things: appoint a registered agent, choose a name for your business, and file Articles of Incorporation with the Secretary of State.
 You can file this document online or by mail.
 The articles cost $100 to file.
 Once filed with the state, this document formally creates your Wyoming corporation.

 Per WY Stat § 17-28-101 (2019), every Wyoming corporation must appoint a registered agent.
 You don’t need to hire a registered agent, but if you do, make sure your registered agent will list their address on your articles wherever possible to ensure maximum privacy.

 If you’re starting a new business, you probably already know what you want to name your corporation.
 But you’ll need to know if your preferred name is available.
 To find out, visit https://wyobiz.wyo.gov/Business/FilingSearch.aspx and search until you find the perfect name for your corporation.